Moonbear2001/Personal-Website/dev_notes.md

 NEXT SESSION

 - set up render and netlify to pull from prod branch

-- finalize contact me page, fix frontend formatting
-- make it send an email to be when contacted
+- fix graph in about me page
+- design view for portfolio
+- design view for my book reviews page
+- plug into LoL api for rank tracker
+- review entry form is rough around the edges
+- weird proxy errors, randomly works then doesn't
+- think WAAAY ahead in future for book info, decide on final db format

 LONG TERM

 Order of business

 - portfolio
-- my interests, can claim app is full stack
+- my book reviews, can claim app is full stack

 In order or high priority to low